Did you know that there’s a specific order that you need to follow when disconnecting your battery terminals?

 The negative battery terminal is usually marked with a minus (-) symbol and has a black cap.
 The positive terminal typically has a plus (+) symbol and a red cap.

 When disconnecting a car battery, always remove the negative connector (negative clamp) from the negative terminal first.
-This is to avoid electric shocks or sparks.
+This helps to avoid an electric issue like sparks and shocks and, in some cases, battery explosion.

 How do you disconnect it?